Submodular Hypergraph Partitioning: Metric Relaxations and Fast Algorithms via an Improved Cut-Matching Game: Localized Convex Formulations and Ratio-Cut Improvement

-\begin{lemma} Given an $\epsilon$-approximate primal-dual solution $(A ,\vY)$ to the ratio-cut improvement problem on $(G,\vs)$, let $H$ be the graph obtained by applying the flow-path decomposition algorithm of Theorem~\ref{theorem.hypergraph-flow-decomposition} to the hypergraph embedding $\vY$.
-Then
+We can now apply the flow-path decomposition of Theorem~\ref{theorem.hypergraph-flow-decomposition} to show how to efficiently construct an approximate dual graph certificate from an approximate dual solution.
+The straightforward proof is found in Appendix~\ref{sec.appendix.omitted}. \begin{restatable}{lemma}{dualgraphcertificate} Under the same assumptions of Definition~\ref{def.graph}, consider an approximate dual solution $\vY$ of value $\alpha$ to the ratio-cut improvement problem on $(G,\vone^{A,B}).$ Let $H$ be the directed graph obtained by applying the flow-path decomposition algorithm of Theorem~\ref{theorem.hypergraph-flow-decomposition} to the hypergraph flow $\vY$.
+Then, the scaled graph $\frac{1}{\alpha}\cdot H$ is an approximate dual graph certificate of value $\alpha.$ \end{restatable}